kevin-labtani/Docker-Kubernetes/README.md

 We can also specify a file that contains the env variables, eg if we have a `.env` file, run the container with `--env-file ./.env`, `docker run -p 3000:8000 --env-file ./.env -d --name feedback-app -v feedback:/app/feedback -v "/home/kevin/code/docker-bootcamp/5-data-volumes:/app:ro" -v /app/node_modules -v/app/temp --rm feedback-node-app:env`

-Using a `.env` file is better for security than including secure data directly into the `Dockerfile`. nb: otherwise, the values are "baked into the image" and everyone can read these values via `docker history IMAGE`
+Using a `.env` file is better for security than including secure data directly into the `Dockerfile`.
+Otherwise, the values are "baked into the image" and everyone can read these values via `docker history IMAGE`
+We still want to add env variables keys with default values to the `Dockerfile`, though

 - Build-time ARGuments
   - Available inside of Dockerfile, NOT accessible in CMD or any application code